 Purchased credit impaired loans: We have acquired loans, for which there was, at acquisition, evidence of deterioration of credit quality since origination and it was probable, at acquisition, that all required payments would not be collected.
 These purchased credit impaired loans were recorded at fair value, such that there is no carryover of the seller's allowance for loan losses.
 After acquisition, losses are recognized by an increase in the allowance for loan losses.
 Purchased credit impaired loans are accounted for individually.
 We estimate the amount and timing of expected cash flows for each loan, and the expected cash flows in excess of the amount paid are recorded as interest income over the remaining life of the loan (accretable yield).
 The excess of the loan's contractual principal and interest over expected cash flows is not recorded (non-accretable difference).
 Over the life of the loan, expected cash flows continue to be estimated.
 If the present value of the expected cash flows is less than the carrying amount, a loss is recorded.
-If the present value of the expected cash flows is greater than the carrying amount, it is recognized as part of future interest income.
+If the present value of the expected cash flows is less than the carrying amount, a loss is recorded.